-The hard summer training
+The tough summer training

 The painful summer